kubevela/workflow/README.md

 ### Install built-in steps in KubeVela(Optional)

-Use `vela def apply <directory>` to install built-in steps in [KubeVela](https://github.com/kubevela/kubevela/tree/master/vela-templates/definitions/internal/workflowstep).
+Use `vela def apply <directory>` to install built-in step definitions in [KubeVela](https://github.com/kubevela/kubevela/tree/master/vela-templates/definitions/internal/workflowstep) and [Workflow Addon](https://github.com/kubevela/catalog/tree/master/addons/vela-workflow/definitions).

+> Note that if you installed Workflow using KubeVela Addon, then the definitions in the addon will be installed automatically.

 Checkout this [doc](https://kubevela.io/docs/end-user/workflow/built-in-workflow-defs) for more details.

 <h2 align="center">Quick Start</h2>

 You can either run a WorkflowRun directly or from a Workflow Template.

-> Note: You need to install the [notification step definition](https://github.com/kubevela/kubevela/blob/master/vela-templates/definitions/internal/workflowstep/notification.cue) and definitions in the [example directory](https://github.com/kubevela/workflow/tree/main/examples/definitions) first to run the example.

 ### Run a WorkflowRun directly